Neurodiversity Inclusion – 7 Steps for Creating an Inclusive Workplace

 Besides the above, there are many ways to make the workplace neurodivergent inclusive.
 The scope of inclusion is vast and ever-evolving.
 Organizations committed to the goal can build and implement new policies to improve the workplace according to the individual’s needs.
 Unfortunately, when it comes to making the workplace inclusive, many organizations take shelter on the excuse of a lack of awareness.
 In this scenario, external consultants such as The Outcast Collective can creating the policy, infrastructure, sensitization, etc. required for an inclusive workplace.

-The inclusion of neurodivergent employees in the workplace is also a need of a growing business.
+The inclusion of neurodivergent employees in the workplace is also a need for a growing business.
 As stated earlier, a quarter of the population is under the spectrum of neurodiversity.
 Furthermore, organizations which are not inclusive are losing this talent pool to their competitors, which will undoubtedly impact the company’s business in the long run.

 The advice here for companies is to not hesitate to take the first step.
 Then, with a touch of empathy and proper guidance from professional consultants, they can make the workplace inclusive for neurodivergent employees.